The EU case against Hungary’s ‘anti-LGBT propaganda’ law

 In June 2021, the Hungarian parliament adopted a law, copy-pasted from Russia, that censors the LGBTIQ+ communities in the country.
 This ‘anti-LGBT propaganda law’ bans the depiction of LGBTIQ+ people and the promotion of LGBTIQ+ topics in the media and in all the places where children could be, meaning almost everywhere.

-The European Commission has finally decided to bring Hungary in front of the European Court of Justice as this law goes against the most fundamental European norms and values.
+Forbidden Colours was the first organisation to spread the news internationally about this law.
+We pushed EU Member States and European institution to act.
+In December 2022, the European Commission finally decided to bring Hungary in front of the European Court of Justice as this law goes against the most fundamental European norms and values.

 We are very confident that the Court will rule to protect LGBTIQ+ people.
-This ruling would be important not only to repeal the law but also to prevent similar laws to be adopted in other Member States of the EU such as Poland or Romania.
+This ruling would be important not only to repeal the law but also to prevent similar laws to be adopted in other Member States of the EU, as it has already been the case in Bulgaria in August 2024.

-This makes this court case is a unique opportunity for us all to deliver a powerful and clear message: we stand for our EU values of inclusion, equality, rule of law, and democracy.
+In this dark times, this court case set to deliver a powerful and clear message: we stand for our EU values of inclusion, equality, rule of law, and democracy.

 • Belgium